When we talk about the eucalyptus plant, we get an image of the tall, slender plant that usually rises above 60 to 80 feet.

-You can grow eucalyptus from seed and then plant it indoor.
+You can grow eucalyptus from seed and then plant it indoors.
 Get the seed from your local garden shop or order it online from reputable retailers.
 Eucalyptus seeds are tiny and fill in the eucalyptus seed balls.

-Make sure you’re using the healthy and plantable eucalyptus seeds.
+Make sure you’re using healthy and plantable eucalyptus seeds.
 Depending on the variety of eucalyptus, you’re planning to grow, the seed will vary in color from light brown to dark brownish color.

 These seeds are tiny and not longer than the regular mustard seed size.
 To grow eucalyptus from seed.
 Prepare the sowing pot and fill it with potting soil and sprinkle a pinch of eucalyptus seed on it.
 Then cover the seed with a smaller amount of potting soil.
 Don’t bury it too deep in the ground.